8 Dumpstate (State Information)

 8.2 Errors

 Lists all currently set error codes.
-See also interface function DM_QueryError in manual “C Interface - Functions”.
+See also interface function.
+DM_QueryError in manual “C Interface - Functions”.

 ERRORS: